peasy/Peasy.NET/README.md

 Looking for contributors for sample app consumers, framework improvements, and Nuget distributions!

+#Where can I get it?

+First, install NuGet.
+Then, install Peasy from the package manager console:

+PM> Install-Package Peasy

 # The simplest possible example

 Let's create a domain object (DTO) that implements IDomainObject<<T>>: